Create Custom Post Meta in WordPress

 - $callback: (callable) (Required) - The function that will actually contain the HTML to render our meta box.

-- $context: (string) (Optional) - Context of screen where the meta box will be displayed.
+- $context: (string) (Optional) - Context of the screen where the meta box will be displayed.
 Possible values are "side", "normal" and "advanced".
-Default value is "advanced".
+The default value is "advanced".

 - $callback_args: (array) (Optional) - Array of parameters passed as a second parameter to your callback function.